istio/istio/pilot/README.md

 `kubectl` to point to a development cluster before invoking the tests.

-To let Bazel sandboxes access the cluster, please add a symbolic link to your repository pointing to to your Kubernetes configuration file:
+To let Bazel sandboxes access the cluster, please add a symbolic link to your repository pointing to your Kubernetes configuration file:

     ln -s ~/.kube/config platform/kube/
     bazel test //...